Sensitive data is one of an organisation’s most important assets, so it makes sense that you prioritise its security.

-Information security is “the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction of information”.
-Information can take many forms, such as electronic and physical.
+Information security is “the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction” of sensitive records.

-- Enables the safe operation of applications implemented on the organisation’s IT systems.
+- It enables the safe operation of applications implemented on the organisation’s IT systems.

-- Protects the data the organisation collects and uses.
+- It protects the data the organisation collects and uses.

 How do you move forward?